Secure Multiparty Computation (MPC) allows computation on encrypted data in a network of independent servers.

 - Tailoring the implementation to the application in question

-The table shows three of the most relevant SMC protocols.
+The table shows three of the most relevant MPC protocols.

 |Computing parties||Configurable 2 or more||Configurable 3 or more||Configurable 3 or more|